atteneder/glTFast/Documentation~/UpgradeGuides.md

 ### Coordinate system conversion change

-When upgrading from an older version to 4.x or newer the most notable difference is the imported models' orentation.
+When upgrading from an older version to 4.x or newer the most notable difference is the imported models' orientation.
 They will appear 180° rotated around the up-axis (Y).

 ![GltfAsset component][gltfast3to4]